Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/Construction.rst

    :align: center
    :target: ../../_images/Kits/server_room_monitoring_construction_step8.png

+As the last step connect the Bricklet cables to the Master Brick and use a cable strap to fasten them.

-That was it!
-The finished work should look like the following:
+That's it!
+The finished work should look as the following:

 .. image:: /Images/Kits/server_room_monitoring_construction_step9_600.jpg
    :scale: 100 %
    :alt: Construction Step 9
    :align: center
    :target: ../../_images/Kits/server_room_monitoring_construction_step9.png

+TODO: Photo of Kit with cables.